 Intune interviews test your ability to manage thousands of devices at scale.
-These questions come from real hiring panels for Endpoint Engineer and M365 Administrator roles.
+Questions from real hiring panels for Endpoint and M365 roles.

 Intune (Microsoft Endpoint Manager) interviews are heavily scenario-based.
 Interviewers don't care if you know what Windows Autopilot is — they care whether you've actually deployed it at scale and know what breaks.
 Expect questions about Hybrid Azure AD Join failures, compliance policy conflicts, and co-management scenarios.